kaapstorm/rampele-stilton/rampele-stilton.rst

 "Hey, dude, where the?
 Where did you come from?"

 He grinned this big grin.
 "I have a friend.
-I was in the room nextdoor."
+I was in the room next door."

 "They said the floor was empty."